ga-wdi-lessons/js-ajax/readme.md

 * Fist with no key: [http://api.giphy.com/v1/gifs/search?q=funny+cat](http://api.giphy.com/v1/gifs/search?q=funny+cat)
 * Then with a key: [http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC](http://api.giphy.com/v1/gifs/search?q=funny+cat&api_key=dc6zaTOxFJmzC)

+> In order to format JSON in the browser nicely, you might need a plugin like Chrome's [JSON View](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).

-> **It is very important that you not push your API keys to a public Github repo.** This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
+**It is very important that you not push your API keys to a public Github repo.** This is especially true when working with [Amazon Web Services (AWS)](https://aws.amazon.com/).
 Here's an example of a [stolen key horror story](https://wptavern.com/ryan-hellyers-aws-nightmare-leaked-access-keys-result-in-a-6000-bill-overnight).

 ## The Weather Underground API